vic-cw/teavm-gradle-plugin/README.md

 ```
 buildscript {
     repositories {
-        mavenCentral()
         maven { url "https://jitpack.io" }
     }

     dependencies {
-        classpath 'com.edibleday:teavm-gradle-plugin:VERSION'
+        classpath 'com.github.vic-cw:teavm-gradle-plugin:COMMIT_HASH'
     }
 }
 ```
-Replace VERSION with actual version of plugin.
-See [releases](https://github.com/edibleday/teavm-gradle-plugin/releases) for version list.
+Replace COMMIT_HASH with actual short commit hash of desired version.
+See [Jitpack](https://jitpack.io/) for explanations.

-You can also use git commit hash as version.
-Check [JitPack](https://jitpack.io/#com.edibleday/teavm-gradle-plugin) for list of hashes and build status.
+Example: `classpath 'com.github.vic-cw:teavm-gradle-plugin:51ba430'`

+---
+Note: It is discouraged to use <strike>`master-SNAPSHOT`</strike>, since this tool and TeaVM are still in 0.x versions, which means any commit can introduce a breaking change.

+---

 Apply plugin to project:
 ```